-Caryota Urens is a species of flowering plant in the palm family, native to Sri Lanka, India, Myanmar and Malaysia perhaps elsewhere in Indo-Malayan region, where they grow in fields and rainforest clearings, it is regarded as introduced in Cambodia.
+Caryota Urens is a species of flowering plant in the palm family, native to Sri Lanka, India, Myanmar, and Malaysia perhaps elsewhere in the Indo-Malayan region, where they grow in fields and rain forest clearings, it is regarded as introduced in Cambodia.

 The Kithul industry in Sri Lanka has a history that dates back over 2000 years.
 It is a unique industry to Sri Lanka because though the Kithul tree is grown in other countries they didn’t know the technology to tap the inflorescence and get the sap.

-Once the Kithul flower is tapped, 2 time a day tapper needs to climb the tree to collect Kithul sap.
+Once the Kithul flower is tapped, 2 times a day tapper needs to climb the tree to collect Kithul sap.
 Tappers are making sharp incisions at the base of a cluster of flowers that droop down from a branch like a bunch of grapes.
 This is Kithul syrup, or Kithul Peni, as it’s called locally.

-However, the story of Kithul is not as sweet as its final products due to following reasons.
+However, the story of Kithul is not as sweet as its final products due to the following reasons.

 - Deterioration of traditional tapping technology

 - There is no formal cultivation system/program for Kithul